missionpinball/mpf-docs/install/windows.rst

     mpf --version

-This should print out something like "MPF 0.56.0.devXX" where the "XX" is the dev build number.
-(0.56.0.dev33 at the time of this writing.)
+This should print out something like `MPF 0.56.0`.
 If you get an error, something went wrong.
-If you get a result like "MPF 0.55.0" or "MPF 0.54.0" or something like that, then you have an older version of MPF installed and you need to uninstall it first.
+If you get a different version, then you might have an older version of MPF which you need to uninstall first.
 (See the "Remove prior versions of MPF" section above.)

-You can now proceed with the getting started tutorials.
+You can now proceed with the getting started tutorials, or, go on to install the MPF-MC.

 Install the MPF Media Controller (MPF-MC)
 -----------------------------------------

-The MPF Media Controller (MPF-MC) is a standalone package that is used to control the LCD or DMD graphics as well as sounds and music in a pinball machine.
-It is a separate package from MPF.
+The MPF Media Controller (MPF-MC) is a standalone package used to control the graphics, sounds, and music in a pinball machine.
+It's a separate package from MPF.
 Not every pinball machine uses MPF-MC, but most do.
 (There are also other media controllers that are not MPF-MC.
 For example, some people use Unity, the Unreal Engine, or Godot as their media controllers.)

-Unfortunately there is currently a bug in the latest builds of MPF-MC on Windows where the audio doesn't work.
-That bug is being tracked `here <https://github.com/missionpinball/mpf-mc/issues/436>`_.
-In the meantime, the workaround is to install a specific version `0.56.0.dev33` of MPF-MC until the bug is fixed.

-To install MPF-MC `0.56.0.dev33`, use the following command:
+To install MPF-MC, use the following command:

 .. code-block:: doscon

-    pipx inject mpf mpf-mc==0.56.0.dev33 --verbose --include-deps --include-apps
+    pipx inject mpf mpf-mc --verbose --include-deps --include-apps

 This command will install MPF-MC into the same virtual environment that MPF is installed in.
 (This is why we used pipx to install MPF in the first place.)
 It will also install a bunch of other dependencies that MPF-MC needs to run.
 When it's done, you should see a message like "Injected package mpf-mc into venv mpf".